aws-solutions-library-samples/guidance-for-developing-apple-vision-pro-applications-with-unity-on-amazon-ec2/README.md

     * it invokes the `createAmi` job to actually create a AMI

 To build a Unity client or asset bundles, you can freely use Linux agents and Mac agents to implement your build pipeline.
+Available agent labels are the following:

+* `linux`: Agents of Amazon Linux 2.
+It is intended for heavy tasks.
+* `small`: Agents of Amazon Linux 2 but for smaller tasks (will run on t3.small).
+* `mac`: Agents of EC2 Mac instances.

+Additionally, both `linux` and `small` support the [Docker plugin](https://plugins.jenkins.io/docker-plugin/).

-A sample Jenkinsfile to build an iOS client is [here](https://github.com/tmokmss/com.unity.multiplayer.samples.coop/blob/main/Jenkinsfile).
+A sample Jenkinsfile to build an iOS client using these agents is [here](https://github.com/tmokmss/com.unity.multiplayer.samples.coop/blob/main/Jenkinsfile).
-Note that the above job requires you to prepare a Unity license and iOS signing certificates in order to run properly.
+Note that this sample job requires you to prepare a Unity license and iOS signing certificates in order to run properly.

 It is also recommended to additionally use [Unity floating license server](https://unity.com/products/unity-build-server) to manage your Unity licenses.
-To deploy a license server, you can use this sample project: [TODO: リンク貼る]()
+To deploy a license server, you can use this sample project: [Unity Build Server with AWS CDK](https://github.com/aws-samples/unity-build-server-with-aws-cdk)

 ### Accessing Unity Accelerator
 You can make the build faster by using [Unity Accelerator](https://docs.unity3d.com/Manual/UnityAccelerator.html), which is already included and running in this sample.